test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

   - ``build_backend.py``

     Custom build backend to execute additional installation steps.
-This includes the execution of ``genpackagedoc.py`` and the deletion of previous build artefacts and installation folders.
+Currently this is a pattern only reserved for future development.

   - ``pyproject.toml``